Organic Act of 1897: Interior Department changes

-A campaign was mounted toward this goal by Pinchot as well as the American Foresters Association and the Sierra Club.
+A campaign was mounted toward this goal by Pinchot as well as the American Forestry Association and the Sierra Club.

-Finally, the effort paid off on Feb.
+Finally, the effort paid off in Feb.
 1905 when President Roosevelt signed into law the Forest Transfer Act.

-Izaak Walton League lawsuit
+Izaak Walton League and Zieske lawsuits Result in Congress Repealing the Organic Act

 The Izaak Walton League, a conservation group formed in 1922, that sought the complete abolishment of livestock grazing on national forest lands in the 1930s.
 The League's Los Angeles chapter petitioned Region 5 of the Forest Service to immediately and absolutely abolish all grazing permits of both sheep and cattle from California's national forest lands.
 The League's position was that sheep grazing was a costly mistake and a man-made hazard to forests and watersheds, that cattle grazing had been too heavy and that both types of livestock hindered wildlife.

 In May 1973, the League successfully sued the Department of Agriculture over the clear-cut logging practices in the Monongahela National Forest as being contrary to the Organic Act of 1897 which stated that only "dead, physically mature and large growth trees "individually marked for cutting" could be sold.
 The appeals court upheld the lower court's decision in August 1975.